-Figure 3 Bivariate relationship between community and network measures for the median ecoregion value (A) and the within-ecoregion 89% interquantile range (B).
+Figure 3 (A-B) Representation of the ecoregion uniqueness values based on species composition (A) and network composition (B).
+LCBD values were first computed across all sites and scaled relative to the maximum value observed.
+The ecoregion LCBD value is the median value for the sites in the ecoregion.
+(C) Bivariate representation of species and network composition LCBD.
 Values are grouped into three quantiles separately for each variable.
 The colour combinations represent the nine possible combinations of quantiles.
-Species richness (horizontal axis) goes left to right from low (light grey, bottom left) to high (green, bottom right).
-The number of links goes bottom-up from low (light grey, bottom left) to high (blue, top left).
+The species uniqueness (horizontal axis) goes left to right from low uniqueness (light grey, bottom left) to high uniqueness (green, bottom right).
+The network composition uniqueness goes bottom-up from low uniqueness (light grey, bottom left) to high uniqueness (blue, top left).
+(D) Probability densities for the ecoregion LCBD values for species and network LCBD (left), highlighting the variability of LCBD values between ecoregions, and the 89% interquartile range of the values within each ecoregion (right), highlighting the variability within the ecoregions.